 2) Another option is to ask an older relative or friend if they happen to have any old holiday sweaters from the ‘80s or ‘90s tucked away in a closet or attic somewhere.
 You may be able to borrow a sweater that’s ready to go!
 Tread lightly with this option, since your mom or grandma might be offended that you think their old fashions are “ugly” now.
 But, if you can get away with it, you’ll bring new life to a vintage piece.
 If you keep passing it down, it could even become a family heirloom!

 3) The last and, perhaps, best option is to make your own ugly sweater!
 It’s an easy way to recycle items from around the house and you will end up with a one-of-a-kind work of art!

 To make your ugly sweater, find a sweater from your wardrobe that you no longer want.
 If you don’t have one, ask friends or family or buy a used one from the thrift store.
 It can be solid or patterned—whatever you have will work!
 Then go around the house to find craft supplies or knick-knacks that you can add to your sweater to make it look extra tacky.
 A great place to look is among your stash of old holiday decorations.
 String lights, gift bows, garland, ornaments—it all looks tacky when you put it on a sweater.
 Once you have your supplies in hand, you can use hot glue or needle and thread to arrange and attach your decorations in the ugliest way possible.
 Just get creative.
 There’s literally no way to mess this up!

-Happy holidays and happy crafting!See All Thrift Center Blog
+Happy holidays and happy crafting!See All Thrift Store Blog